natasha-dudek/biology-AI-reading-group/guidelines.md

 custom: ["https://natasha-dudek.github.io/biology-AI-reading-group/guidelines_for_speakers"]
 ---

-Thank you for volunteering to present at the Biology-AI reading group (or for considering it)!
-Below are some tips for how to make your presentation
+Thank you for volunteering to present at the Biology-AI reading group!
+Below are some tips for making a great presentation.

 ### Know your audience